blacklightpy/vaultofknowledge/Free Hardware Projects.md

 - MIAOW GPGPU Core
 - asicguy/gplgpu on GitHub
 ## FPGA

+> [!NOTE]
-NOTE: FPGA Cores can be implemented on FPGA development boards.
+> - FPGA Cores can be implemented on FPGA development boards.
 Also, a compiled FPGA project is only supported on that toolchain, and if it is not open-source, the only way others can use it is by reverse engineering.
-- Lattice Semiconductor FPGAs
+> - FPGA Development boards are based on FPGA Fabrics.
+The bitstreams associated with the FPGA Fabrics are usually proprietary and compiled using vendor software, but reverse engineering projects have led to the availability of open source development boards.
 ### FPGA Design Tooling
 - OpenFPGA
 - F4PGA (formerly SymbiFlow)